 Through AI and machine learning, the most profitable audiences can be found for any ad.
 This means that intelligent algorithms are able to learn, detect, and predict which types of users are more likely to become clients at a lower cost per acquisition.

-Adext is a software that applies AI to digital advertising.
-Using deep, transfer, and machine learning, it handles, optimizes, and automatically updates your digital campaign budget in over 20 different demographic groups per ad and on several platforms.
-Its advanced AI has been able to increase the effectiveness of ads by an average of 522%.
+Adext is a software as a service that applies AI to find the most profitable audience for any ad.
+Using machine learning algorithms it manages, optimizes, and automatically updates your digital campaign budget in over 20 different demographic groups per ad and on several platforms.
+With 480 daily adjustments to every single ad, its advanced AI has been able to increase ads' conversion performance by an average of 1265%.

 With respect to content marketing, more and more intelligent tools are being created that provide, and even perform, the task of creating content.
 In fact, a few years ago, Gartner predicted that by 2018, 20% of content would be generated by machines.
 So, now that it’s 2018, you may have already read posts on social media or articles that were written by artificial intelligence.